PS 34's Eco-Fashion Project 2018

 Welcome to PS 34's 2nd Annual Eco-Fashion Project Information & Registration Site!

-This project is open to Pre-K to 5th Grade Fashion Designers, Costume Creators, Models, and more!
+This project is open to PS34's Pre-K to 5th Grade Fashion Designers, Costume Creators, Models, and more!
 Student will work with their families to create a garment (or costume) using recycled materials.
-The Eco-Fashion Show will be held on Friday, April 27, 2018, and will be the culminating celebration of Earth Day / Week where will showcase designs created.
+The Eco-Fashion Show will be held on Friday, April 27, 2018, and will be the culminating celebration of Earth Day / Week where we will showcase all designs created.

 **ALL PARTICIPANTS MUST REGISTER AND RECEIVE CONFIRMATION TO BE A PART OF THE SHOW**